lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 # `form-wrapper`

 `form-wrapper` is intended as a complete form, wrapped around individual fields.
-The wrapper automatically adds actions and, when fields are provided validation information, handles field validation and the generation of an error summary to maximise the accessibility of the form.
+The wrapper automatically adds actions and, when a `rules` prop is provided, handles validation and the generation of an error summary to maximise the accessibility of the form.

 We recommend a [required by default, marked if optional technique](https://adamsilver.io/blog/how-to-highlight-required-and-optional-form-fields/) for form fields, meaning that optional fields should be marked as such.